 I confirmed during policy review and interviews that when deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, and in making other housing and programming assignments, the agency considers on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether the placement would present management or security problems.
-I also confirmed that the inmates own views would be taken into consideration during these decisions.
-Through policy and interviews I confirmed that the transgender inmates would be given the opportunity to shower separately from other inmates.
+I also confirmed that the inmate's own views would be taken into consideration during these decisions.
+Through policy and interviews I confirmed that a transgender inmate would be given the opportunity to shower separately from other inmates.

-I confirmed during interviews that placement and programming assignments for each transgender or intersex inmate would be reassessed at least twice each year.
+I confirmed during interviews with the Case Manager Supervisor and Case Managers that placement and programming assignments for each transgender or intersex inmate would be reassessed at least twice each year.
 This is also addressed in policy.

-The agency nor facility place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status.
-This was confirmed during agency and facility level interviews.
+Neither the agency nor facility place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status.
+This was confirmed during agency level interviews, as well as inmate interviews, several inmates interviewed at the facility identified as gay, and bisexual.